csd81/LP/0tutorial/chapters/xx05a.md

 maximize Total_Revenue: total_revenue;
 ```

 Observe the newly introduced variable `usage`.
 We intend for this variable to denote the total consumption of a raw material.
 Therefore, we add the `Usage_Calc` constraint to ensure this.
 We now have that variable throughout the model to denote this value.
-We also do this for the total revenue, which is denoted by the variable `total_revenue`, calculated in the `Total_Revenue_Calc` constraint, and then used in the objective function.
+We also do this for the total revenue, denoted by the variable `total_revenue`, calculated in the `Total_Revenue_Calc` constraint, and then used in the objective function.
 The objective function is actually the `total_revenue` variable itself.

-Now, observe that all the expressions we have to limit are actually variables, and all the limits are constants.
-This means that the constraints for the limits can be converted to **bounds** of these variables, specifically `production` and `usage`.
+Now, notice that all the expressions we have to limit are actually variables, and all the limits are constants.
+This means the constraints for the limits can be converted to **bounds** of these variables, specifically `production` and `usage`.
 This way, we effectively got rid of all the previously defined constraints and converted them into bounds, but we needed two more constraints (`Usage_Calc` and `Total_Revenue_Calc`) to calculate the values of `usage` and `total_revenue`.

-We might think that the main importance of introducing the new variable lies in the possibility of using bounds instead of `s.t.` statements, which makes our implementation shorter.
-This is just an example of its usefulness.
+You might think the main importance of introducing the new variable is the possibility of using bounds instead of `s.t.` statements, making our implementation shorter.
+This is just one example of its usefulness.
 The key point is that if some expression is used more than once in our model, we can simply introduce a **new variable** for it, define a new constraint so that the variable equals that expression, and then use the variable instead of that expression everywhere.

-Think about this: does this operation of adding auxiliary variables change the **search space**?
-Well, formally, yes.
+Think about this: does adding auxiliary variables change the **search space**?
+Formally, yes.
 The search space has a different **dimension**.
 There are more variables, so in a solution to the new problem, we have to decide more values.
 However, note that feasible solutions of the new model will be in a **one-to-one correspondence** with the original ones.
 For a solution feasible to the original problem, we can introduce the auxiliary variable with the corresponding value of the expression and get a feasible solution for the extended problem.
-Conversely, each feasible solution in the extended problem must have its auxiliary variable equal to the expression it is defined for, and thus it can be substituted back into the model to return to a feasible solution of the original model.
+Conversely, each feasible solution in the extended problem must have its auxiliary variable equal to the expression it is defined for, so it can be substituted back into the model to return to a feasible solution of the original model.

 In short, the search space formally changes, but the (feasible) solutions for the problem **logically remain the same**.

-An important question arises: how does the introduction of auxiliary variables change the course of the algorithms, and **solver performance**?
+An important question arises: how does introducing auxiliary variables change the course of the algorithms and **solver performance**?
 The general answer is that we don't know.
-There are more variables, so computational performance might be slightly worse, but this is often **negligible**, because the main difficulty of solving a model in practice comes from the complexity of the search space, which is logically unchanged.
-Of course, if there are magnitudes more auxiliary variables than ordinary variables and constraints themselves, it might cause technical problems.
+There are more variables, so computational performance might be slightly worse, but this is often **negligible** because the main difficulty of solving a model in practice comes from the complexity of the search space, which is logically unchanged.
+Of course, if there are magnitudes more auxiliary variables than ordinary variables and constraints, it might cause technical problems.
 Also note that, in theory, the solver has the right to substitute out auxiliary variables, effectively reverting back to the original problem formulation, but we generally cannot be sure that it does so.
 The solver doesn't see which of our variables are intended to be "auxiliary."
-If there is an equation constraint in the model, the solver might use that equation to express one of the variables appearing in it and perform a substitution into that variable, even if we had not considered it auxiliary at all.
+If there is an equation constraint in the model, the solver might use that equation to express one of the variables appearing in it and perform a substitution, even if we hadn't considered it auxiliary.

-In short, the course of the solution algorithm may be different, and the computational performance of the solver might change, but this is usually negligible.
+In short, the course of the solution algorithm may differ, and the computational performance might change, but this is usually negligible.

-Note also that we have already introduced some new values in the post-processing work so that we didn't have to write the total consumption expression twice.
-That was done by introducing a new parameter, not a variable, and only worked **after** the `solve` statement because it involved variable values that are only available when the model is already solved.
-However, now with an auxiliary variable introduced for the total consumption, we can use it **both before and after** the `solve` statement.
-Therefore, we write this expression down in code only once, and that redundancy finally totally diminished.
+Also note that we previously introduced some new values in the post-processing work so we didn't have to write the total consumption expression twice.
+That was done by introducing a new parameter, not a variable, and only worked **after** the `solve` statement because it involved variable values only available when the model is solved.
+However, now with an auxiliary variable introduced for total consumption, we can use it **both before and after** the `solve` statement.
+Therefore, we write this expression down in code only once, and that redundancy is finally completely gone.

-The ultimate model code for the limits is the following.
-Note that the data section and the solution remained the same as before.
+The ultimate model code for the limits is below.
+Note that the data section and solution remain the same as before.
 Also note that we didn't have to introduce new parameters after the `solve` statement, as the auxiliary variables do the work.

 ```
 set Products;